Home Network Monitoring (A Complete Guide)

 Flow Record

 A flow record provides an abstract of home network monitoring activity.
-They provide information like ports and source as well as the destination IP addresses, the protocols that are used, and the amount of packets and bytes that are sent.
+They provide information like ports and sources, the destination IP addresses, the protocols used, and the number of packets and bytes sent.
 But they do not provide details about the packet contents.
 Some wellknown opensource flow record tools are Argus and Tcpdump.

 See also: Wireless Pan DHCP Server